tategakibunko/SemanticNovel/README.md

 @scene({
   time: '?' // time is ambigous and secret to reader app.
 }){
-  // time is not annotated in text-field, but it's not an error.
+  // time is not annotated in body field, but it's not an error.
 }
 ```